The Lunar Tao

 How to approach the book

-I bought this book while on a teaching visit to Colorado when it was first published, having read all of the author’s previous books.
-However, once I understood the layout of the book – a day by day journey through the year in keeping with the changing seasons – I put it aside and waited until the start of the next Chinese year.
+However, once I understood the layout of the book (which offers a day-by-day journey through the year in keeping with the changing seasons), I put it aside and waited until the start of the next Chinese year.
 Between February 2014 and 2015 I made my way through the book, and found my knowledge of Daoism (Taoism) immeasurably enlarged, and my life enriched.

 Although each day is generally given one page, there are additional sections which fill in more detail about the cultural, philosophical and historical background of Daoism.
 There is also a simple Qigong exercise for each fortnight of the year.
-I found that working my way through the book could take from 5 minutes to half an hour daily, depending on my level of engagement.
-It was consistently time very well spent.

 At no point does the author crudely preach or proselytise his beliefs; indeed he shows genuine respect to those other important belief systems of China, Buddhism and Confucianism, showing how they also have contributed to understanding of Dao, and highlighting the syncretic nature of Chinese thought.

-As you will by now have gathered, “The Lunar Dao” provides a discursive introduction to Daoist (Taoist) philosophy, practice, and to the folk religions and cultural traditions that often go hand in hand with its history and development in mainland China.
-As such, those looking for a linear exposition of key Daoist thoughts (such as Yin-Yang, Taiji, Wu-Wei, the Five Phases/Elements, and so on) will need to look elsewhere.
+As you will by now have gathered, “The Lunar Dao” provides a discursive introduction to Daoist philosophy, practice, and to the folk religions and cultural traditions that often go hand in hand with its history and development in mainland China.
+As such, those looking for a more linear exposition of key Daoist thoughts (such as Yin-Yang, Taiji, Wu-Wei, the Five Phases/Elements, and so on) will need to look elsewhere.

 A Beautiful Book

-The book is beautifully produced, clearly a shared labour of love both on the part of author and publisher.
+The book itself is beautifully produced, clearly a shared labour of love both on the part of author and publisher.
 It includes more than 400 superb photographs and illustrations, including Deng Ming-Dao’s own artworks and woodcarvings by his grandfather, whose story he movingly tells in the book’s introduction.

 Deng Ming-Dao

-What perhaps makes this a particular contrast to other books that seek to introduce Daoist thought to the West is that, while they tend to dilute the Chinese cultural background in order to make Daoism more accessible and relevant to westerners, Deng Ming-Dao here unapologetically takes the opposite approach, and in so doing proves there is no need for any artificial cultural dichotomy.
+What perhaps makes this book a particular contrast to others which seek to introduce Daoist thought to the West is that, while they tend to dilute the Chinese cultural background in order to make Daoism more accessible and relevant to westerners, Deng Ming-Dao here unapologetically takes the opposite approach, and in so doing proves there is no need for any artificial cultural dichotomy.

 His writing at once speaks to the authentic Chinese traditions while pointing to the broader universal lessons that westerners can draw from each story, tradition and practice.
 And as he explains in his detailed introduction (which is essential reading, by the way) :

 For those interested in Daoism (Taoism) this book of daily essays and insights is the perfect choice.
 An outstanding resource, highly recommended!